 Domains of Practice 1: Engaging with the literature in Community Learning & Development (CLD)

 Honours Seminar in Educational & Social theory

 Politics, Policy & Professional Identity in Community Education

 On Initial Teacher Education programme:

 Educational Studies 1b

-My research contribution to date has been working towards a Doctorate of Education (EdD).
-My doctorate was awarded in May of 2020.
+My research contribution builds directly on my Doctoral thesis.
+My doctorate (EdD) was awarded in May of 2020.
 My thesis title was: How Did Young Left Wing Political Activists Learn to Become Active and Critical Citizens?
 My thesis explores the factors that inspired left wing young people to become politically active.
 In particular it examines their citizenship education experiences.
 It asserts a critical and maximal conception on citizenship education and offers insights into how it can be improved pedagogically to promote activism for social justice.
 This thesis draws on and contributes to the literature in three fields: political socialisation; citizenship education; Marxist analysis of education and critical pedagogy.